 The Fungal Kingdom

-Our program time will consist of field work, laboratory work, lectures, workshops and seminars.
-There will also be one-day field trips and two multi-day field trips.
-There will be an emphasis on learning relevant field methods to assess biodiversity of lichens and fungi, along with developing the laboratory skills to identify lichens and mushrooms using chemical and microscopic techniques.
-Students will also learn methods for isolating and growing fungi.
-We will expect students to research topics in the primary scientific literature and to summarize and share their findings with the entire class.
-There will be opportunities for independent directed work, both individually and in small groups.
-Students will also have the chance to further their skills in technical writing, library research, critical thinking and public presentations.
+Our program time will consist of fieldwork, laboratory work, lectures, workshops, and seminars.
+We will take one-day field trips and two multi-day field trips.
+There will be an emphasis on learning relevant field methods to assess biodiversity of lichens and fungi, along with developing laboratory skills to identify lichens and fungi using chemical and microscopic techniques.

 Fields of Studybiology botany ecology environmental studies field studies natural history

 ecology, biology, natural history, education, and environmental studies.

 Location and Schedule